|

 The statements

-of logic are tautologies.
+of logic must be tautologies.

 |